balazsotakomaiya/playground/lottery-simulator/README.md

 #### Acceptance Criteria:

-- [ ] The application pauses when the user matches all 5 numbers.
+- [x] The application pauses when the user matches all 5 numbers.
-- [ ] A distinct visual or textual indication is provided for a full match.
-- [ ] The time spent playing up until the full match is prominently displayed.
+- [x] The time spent playing up until the full match is prominently displayed.